 We encourage you to discuss with your participant how they can leverage networking opportunities through the 500 Women in Property program.
 Where appropriate, we encourage you to assist them

-Provide feedback on the program via two formal surveys and to your Divisional Diversity Committee
+Provide feedback on the program via two formal surveys and to your State/Territory Diversity and Inclusion Committee

 Advise the Property Council if you are changing roles, companies and/or your participant no longer wishes to be part of the program